Fex (band): Reunion and Skyscraper (2024–present)

 FEX reunites for their performance on NDR, November 7, 2024.

-On November 7, 2024, Rückwardt, Hädrich and Ziermann reunited to perform a live acoustic version of "Subways of Your Mind" on German radio station NDR 1 Welle Nord.
+On November 4, 2024, the song "Subways of Your Mind", also known as "The Most Mysterious Song on the Internet", was identified as being from Fex.
+On November 7, Rückwardt, Hädrich and Ziermann reunited to perform a live acoustic version of "Subways of Your Mind" on German radio station NDR 1 Welle Nord.
 This was the band's first performance since dissolving in 1988.
 On November 8, Sievers contacted NDR 1 for an interview after reading about the band's reunion in a local newspaper, and was subsequently put in contact with the other band members.
-The four musicians eventually got together in a Hamburg studio in December, with the recording sessions including a new version of "Subways of Your Mind".
+The four musicians eventually got together recording sessions in a Hamburg studio on December, including a new version of "Subways of Your Mind".

-On December 9, Berlin-based label The Outer Edge announced a 7" vinyl release of the original demo version of "Subways of Your Mind" as a single, with "Heart in Danger" on the B-side, for a January 2025 release.
-It was put up for pre-order on the label's Bandcamp page on December 12.
-The digital version of the single was released on the 20th.
+Around this time, the band was contacted by different labels, before signing to the Berlin-based label The Outer Edge.
+On December 9, the label announce Fex's first release, a 7" vinyl of the 1985 tape version of "Subways of Your Mind" as a single, with "Heart in Danger" on the B-side, for a 20th December release in streaming, and a January 2025 release physically.
 On Christmas Day 2024, a tape containing the original NDR version of "Subways of Your Mind" was found by the band and made available on streaming platforms in January.
-Sievers would also announce shortly after that he would be leaving FEX due to personal and family commitments.
+Sievers announced shortly after that he would be leaving Fex due to personal and family commitments.

-On May 16, 2025, The Outer Edge announced FEX's full-length debut album Skyscraper for release on July 8, containing remastered versions of all six songs from the 1985 demo tape and three new tracks, "Skyscraper", "Strange Feeling" and "Dirty Slapstick", also recovered from original 1980s recordings.
-The original 1984 recording of "Subways of Your Mind" from the cassette owned by Darius S., whose sister Lydia had initiated the search for the track, was also included as a bonus track, and Darius provided the cover art.
+On May 16, 2025, The Outer Edge announced Fex's full-length debut album Skyscraper, which was released on July 8.
+The album contains remastered versions of all six songs from their six-track tape and three new tracks, "Skyscraper", "Strange Feeling" and "Dirty Slapstick", also recovered from original 1980s recordings.
+The original 1984 recording of "Subways of Your Mind" from the cassette owned by Darius S., whose sister Lydia had initiated the search for the track, was also included as a bonus track.
+Darius also made the cover art for the album.

+On January 23, 2026, a NDR report on television announced that FEX is working on a new album of original songs for the first time since 1988.
+It is believed that the name for this new album is "Here and Now" because of a playlist made by their official YouTube channel.
+The first single from their proposed album, "Alright" was released on July 17, 2026.

 Band members

-Composer Dirk Reichardt replaced Michael Hädrich as the band's keyboardist in 1985.
+Composer Dirk Reichardt replaced Michael Hädrich as the band's keyboardist from 1985 until the band's dissolution.